-The Fire & Gas mapping study is carried out to help in decision making process for locating the number of Gas and flame detectors.
+The 3D Fire and Gas mapping study is carried out to help in decision making process for locating the number of Gas and flame detectors.
 The fire and gas detection systems are provided on installations for prior identification of the risk from the accidental toxic and flammable gas release.
 The risk from flammable or toxic gas releases or fires can be reduced by early detection and subsequent mitigating actions.

 - Identifying all potential hazards that will lead to flammable gas (Natural gas) release or ignition present in the site.